Part II. Entry

 18VAC50-30-90.
 Fees for licensure and certification.

-A. Each check or money order shall be made payable to the Treasurer of Virginia.
+A. Each check or money order must be made payable to the Treasurer of Virginia.
 All fees required by the board are nonrefundable and shall not be prorated.
 The date of receipt by the department or its agent is the date that will be used to determine whether or not it is on time.
 Fees remain active for a period of one year from the date of receipt and all applications must be completed within that time frame.

 B. Fees are as follows: